 Islam is an Arabic word from the root word meaning peace as well as submission.
 It is understood to mean finding absolute inner peace by fully submitting to the Creator (vs. the creation).
-It is commonly understood to be an Abrahamic religion practiced by a billion people.
-It’s beliefs are firmly established in monotheism (belief in one God) and traces it’s roots to Abrahamic monotheism of not only believing in but also only worshiping One God.
+Islam is a Abrahamic religion practiced by more than a billion people around the world.
+It’s beliefs are firmly established in monotheism (belief in one God) and traces it’s roots to Abrahamic monotheism of not only believing in but also only worshiping one God.

 The first two concepts are given such primacy that they encompass the Islamic profession of faith “There is no god that exists nor worthy of worship except Allah, and Muhammad is the messenger of Allah”.
 Muslims place reverence on Muhammad (peace be with him) for his pious life and his guidance to humanity.
 He is the “Prophet of mercy” and in following him Muslims are instructed to be ever humble and compassionate.

 Muslims believe in the Quran, which they consider to be direct revelation from Allah, and that other prophets came with similar books, elements of which are contained within the Bible and Torah.
 This was revealed to Muhammad (peace be upon him) over twenty three years in small portions.
 The Quran as read and recited as a connection to the creator that is in speech incomparable with any document or book.
 It is the primary source of guidance for Muslims along with the way/life of the Prophet Muhammad.

 Muslims believe in many angels.
 Unlike humanity, who serve a diverse gradient of motives, ethics and sincerity, angels exist solely to follow their respective commands from Allah.
 There are angels who record deeds, and angels who question the deceased.

 Muslims believe in a final day of retribution.
 The Islamic eschatology involves a variety of signs culminating in a day longer than any other, a day of redress where all deeds are accounted.